wd5gnr/Elf-RcForth/readme.md

 FCOLON,'makeeven ',FDUP,'1 ',FAND,FIF,'1+ ',FTHEN, FSEMI,0

 This includes the end zero.
 Note that you have to use strings for numbers and non-core words like 1+.
 You can mix and match as much as you want.
-Do not use T_NUM, T_STR, or FDOTQT when using the tokenized mode.
+Note that FDOTQT is a bit strange (see the inc file for an example).
 All of the tokens are at the top of the forth.asm file.

 There is a custom.inc file that will be empty on GitHub.
 You can add your own defs there if you don't want them mixed in with the "factory default" words.
+There is an empty init word that you can add to, if you like.

 XXXX